 - Raise and support the affected area into a comfortable position

-- Using a wrapped ice pack, apply to the bruise for up to ten minutes.
+- Use a wrapped ice pack and apply to the bruise for up to ten minutes.
 Treating the bruise in this way will only treat superficial injuries and anything more serious will need to be x-rayed and treated in hospital.

 Cycle safely with First Aid for Life

 First Aid for Life specialise in first aid for the cycling industry.
 We have specific online first aid for cyclists courses and do all the training for the London Cycling Campaign along with many other cycling organisations throughout the Country.